ethanmclark1/conav_suite/README.md

 # A Fork of Multi-Agent Particle Environment

-Signal8 is an adapted version of the Simple environment, originally developed by the Farama Foundation as part of their [Multi-Agent Particle Environment (MPE)](https://pettingzoo.farama.org/environments/mpe/).
+Signal8 is an enhanced version of the Simple environment, originally developed by the [Farama Foundation](https://farama.org/) as part of their [Multi-Agent Particle Environment (MPE)](https://pettingzoo.farama.org/environments/mpe/).

 # Signal8

-This repository contains a simple multi-agent environment with continuous observations and a discrete action space, inspired by the Lewis Signaling game.
-The environment incorporates basic simulated physics to create a scenario where agents must communicate and collaborate effectively to navigate around both static and dynamic obstacles to reach a goal.
+Signal8 is an open-source research project that provides a robust environment for the development and evaluation of communication strategies in multi-agent systems.
+The project introduces a dynamic environment inspired by real-world scenarios, including disaster response and precision farming.
+This environment extends the principles of the Lewis signaling game to create an enriched testing ground for advanced robot-to-robot communication solutions.

+Each problem type in Signal8 comprises four distinct scenarios, each presenting unique constraints on where entities such as start and goal points, as well as static and dynamic obstacles, can be instantiated.
+This dynamism allows for extensive testing of the communication strategies under varied circumstances, making the environment realistic and versatile.

+A key feature of Signal8 is the asymmetric information structure inherent to the environment.
+Two types of agents operate within this structure - an 'eye in the sky' agent possessing global information, and ground agents equipped with only local information.
+This asymmetry creates a scenario akin to real-world situations, presenting challenges for the development of efficient communication methods while also offering exciting opportunities for the creation of context-dependent language and high-level directives.

+For more information on how to use the env API, visit [here](https://pettingzoo.farama.org/content/basic_usage/).

 ## Installation